Parmenides (dialogue): Contemporary interpretations

-Some scholars (including Gregory Vlastos) believe that the third man argument is a "record of honest perplexity".
-Other scholars think that Plato means us to reject one of the premises that produces the infinite regress (namely, One-Over-Many, Self-Predication, or Non-Self-Partaking).
-But it is also possible to avoid the contradictions by rejecting Uniqueness and Purity (while accepting One-Over-Many, Self-Predication, and Non-Self-Partaking).
+Some scholars (including Gregory Vlastos) believe that the Third Man argument is a "record of honest perplexity".
+Other scholars think that Plato means us to reject one of the premises that produce the infinite regress, as it is possible to avoid the contradictions by rejecting Uniqueness and Purity while accepting One-Over-Many, Self-Predication, and Non-Self-Partaking, or vice versa (i.e., rejecting One-Over-Many, Self-Predication, or Non-Self-Partaking, but assenting to Uniqueness and Purity).
+Still others believe that the argument is fallacious from the construction of the second plurality, following from a proposed "dual predication" understanding of Self-Predication: if, e.g., G_{1} is not great in the same way as are the particulars that participate therein, no regress can even get started.